StarkMHAR Client Services Coordinator/Ombudsman

 The Family-to-Family Education Program was created by Dr. Joyce Burland, a psychologist and family member, and is sponsored by the National Alliance on Mental Illness.
 This twelve-class course is especially designed for family members and friends of persons experiencing the effects of mental illness.
 Primary focus is on three major psychiatric illnesses: schizophrenia, bipolar disorder (manic depression) and major depression.
 Other topics covered in the program include treatment strategies and coping skills, communication and problem solving.

 Classes are team-taught by intensively trained family members.
-Participants are encouraged to support each other, to be knowledgeable, and to be effective members of a team that includes the family, the consumer, the doctor and the case manager.
+Participants are encouraged to support each other, to be knowledgeable, and to be effective members of a team that includes the family, the peer, the doctor and the case manager.

 Call 330-455-6264 to pre-register for these free NAMI educational programs or find out more about courses »